SpectroCoin/OpenCart-Bitcoin-Payment-Gateway-Extension/README.md

 ## Test order creation on localhost

 We gently suggest trying out the plugin in a server environment, as it will not be capable of receiving callbacks from SpectroCoin if it will be hosted on localhost.
-To successfully create an order on localhost for testing purposes, <b>change these 3 lines in <em>CreateOrderRequest.php</em></b>:
+To successfully create an order on localhost for testing purposes, change these 3 lines in **_CreateOrderRequest.php_**:

 `$this->callbackUrl = isset($data['callbackUrl']) ?
 Utils::sanitizeUrl($data['callbackUrl']) : null;`, <br>
 `$this->successUrl = isset($data['successUrl']) ?
 Utils::sanitizeUrl($data['successUrl']) : null;`, <br>
 `$this->failureUrl = isset($data['failureUrl']) ?
 Utils::sanitizeUrl($data['failureUrl']) : null;`

-<b>To</b>
+__To__

 `$this->callbackUrl = "https://localhost.com/";`, <br>
 `$this->successUrl = "https://localhost.com/";`, <br>